Creating a LoadBalancer Service

 - Source IP hash: The source IP address of each request is calculated using the hash algorithm to obtain a unique hash key, and all backend servers are numbered.
 The generated key allocates the client to a particular server.
 This enables requests from different clients to be distributed in load balancing mode and ensures that requests from the same client are forwarded to the same server.
 This algorithm applies to TCP connections without cookies.

-- Sticky Session: This function is disabled by default.
-You can use source IP addresses.
-Source IP address-based sticky session means that access requests from the same IP address are forwarded to the same backend server.
+If the listener's frontend protocol is TCP or UDP, sticky sessions can use source IP addresses.
+This means that access requests from the same IP address will be directed to the same pod.

 - Health Check: Configure health check for the load balancer.